Manic0892/reportjs/README.md

 reportjs
 ========

-A feedback/bug reporting web server for Chrome with GitHub issues integration.
+A feedback/bug reporting web server for Node with GitHub issues integration.